 Safety

-Many methods are used in Rwanda to prevent journalists from working freely, including surveillance, espionage, arrest and enforced disappearance.
-Since 1996, eight journalists have been killed or reported missing, and 35 have fled abroad.
-Journalists, including some living abroad, are on the Rwandan government’s list of potential targets for surveillance using the Pegasus spyware.
-When out reporting, journalists often notice they are being followed by intelligence agents who make no attempt to be discreet.
-Arbitrary arrests and detention have increased in recent years, and journalists working online are also being persecuted.
-One was sentenced to seven years in prison in 2021 after contributing to several revelations on very sensitive subjects.
+Many methods are used in Rwanda to prevent journalists from working freely, including surveillance, espionage, arrest, and enforced disappearance.
+Since 1996, nine journalists have been killed or reported missing, and 35 have been forced into exile.
+Several journalists, including some living abroad, were also among the Rwandan government’s targets in the Pegasus spyware scandal.
+It is also common for intelligence agents to follow journalists while they are reporting.
+Arbitrary arrests and detentions have increased in recent years, and journalists working online are also face intense repression.
+The level of impunity for crimes committed against journalists is significant.